Lie Detection Methods FAQ's

 An EyeDetect test is not intrusive like a polygraph test.
 During a polygraph, a variety of sensors are attached and some may cause discomfort.
 For EyeDetect, because a remote eye tracker records eye behavior during the test, there are no sensors attached to the examinee.

-An EyeDetect tests takes about 30 minutes, and results are generated within 5 minutes.
+An EyeDetect tests takes from 15 to 30 minutes depending on the format used, and results are generated in less than 5 minutes.
 In contrast, a polygraph examination may take 2-4 hours.
 An organization can conduct up to six EyeDetect tests in the time it takes to conduct one polygraph test.